-Sources of finance for different types of organisations including: Internal funding such as retained profit; External funding such as private equity, grants, crowd-funding etc. Different forms of expenditure including: Staffing costs (including salary and related costs such as national insurance and pension); Capital expenditure such as machinery and equipment: The difference between fixed and variable costs and what influences each.
-How revenue and expenditure (including cash and profit) are tracked and controlled including through: Double entry bookkeeping; Budgeting; Reporting, including balance sheets and profit and loss accounts; Setting spending limits; Auditing.
-Policies and How organisations develop policies and procedures and procedures why, including: The policies and procedures that organisations develop and implement in order to comply with their legal and regulatory obligations and how and why the impact of these is assessed.
+Sources of finance for different types of organisations including: Internal funding such as retained profit; External funding such as private equity, grants, crowd-funding etc. Different forms of expenditure including: Staffing costs (including salary and related costs such as national insurance and pension); Capital expenditure such as machinery and equipment; The difference between fixed and variable costs and what influences each.
+How revenue and expenditure (including cash and profit) are tracked and controlled including through: Double entry bookkeeping; Budgeting; Reporting, including balance sheets and profit and loss accounts; Auditing.
+Policies and procedures How organisations develop policies and procedures and why, including: The policies and procedures that organisations develop and implement in order to comply with their legal and regulatory obligations and how and why the impact of these is assessed.
 Non-mandatory policies and procedures.
-How and why organisations develop Key Performance Indicators (KPIs), how they are measured and their impact on individuals' roles.
-Project and change What drives change, for example: management External changes - political, economic, social, technological, legal and environmental (PESTLE); Changes in organisational priorities.
+How and why organisations develop Key Performance Indicators (KPIs), how they are measured and their Project and change management impact on individuals' roles.
+What drives change, for example: External changes - political, economic, social, technological, legal and environmental (PESTLE); Changes in organisational priorities.
 Why organisations need to make continuous improvements and innovations.
 The common change management theories and models (for example, Kotter's change model, nudge theory, Kubler-Ross, Lewin).

-- The main project management approaches, their similarities and differences, and when and why they might be used (for example, Agile and Prince). - How projects are defined, structured, reported on and measured depending on the project management methodology used, and how technology can support this (for example, through collaboration tools, project dashboards). - How to support and improve projects through research, evidence and evaluation methods.
+The main project management approaches, their similarities and differences, and when and why they might be used (for example, Agile and Prince).
+How projects are defined, structured, reported on and measured depending on the project management methodology used, and how technology can support this (for example, through collaboration tools, project dashboards).
+How to support and improve projects through research, evidence and evaluation methods.
+Business behaviours The importance of good communication and adapting social communication styles to professional standards and according to purpose, medium and audience, including: Oral (such as speaking, active listening, asking questions and building relationships); Written (such as emails, reports, forms, on-line content and presentations); Body language and self-awareness.
+The importance of self-management and how this impacts on the organisation and the individual, including: Resilience; Time-management and punctuality; Self-development including understanding of own learning style, emotional intelligence and unconscious bias; Meeting objectives; Adaptability and flexibility; Prioritisation; Giving and receiving feedback.
+The importance of individuals' adapting their behaviour to the expectations and policies of the organisation including through compliance with codes of conduct and ethics.

-Business behaviours

-- The importance of good communication and adapting social communication styles to professional standards and according to purpose, medium and audience, including:

-- Oral (such as speaking, active listening, asking questions and building relationships);

-- Written (such as emails, reports, forms, on-line content and presentations);

-- Body language and self-awareness.

-- The importance of self-management and how this impacts on the organisation and the individual, including:

-- Resilience;

-- Time-management and punctuality;

-- Self-development including understanding of own learning style, emotional intelligence and unconscious bias;

-- Meeting objectives;

-- Adaptability and flexibility;

-- o Prioritisation;

-- Accountability;

-- Decision-making and escalation;

-- Giving and receiving feedback.

-- The importance of individuals' adapting their behaviour to the expectations and policies of the organisation including through compliance with codes of conduct and ethics.

-- The importance of acting with integrity and building trust with stakeholders and colleagues.